 Minority empowerment ETFs

-If investing in individual stocks or startups is too granular or difficult, investors can invest in a basket of securities through a minority empowerment exchange-traded fund (ETF) that focuses specifically on minority empowerment.
+If investing in individual stocks or startups is too difficult, investors can buy a basket of securities through an exchange-traded fund (ETF) that focuses specifically on minority empowerment.

 The Morningstar Minority Empowerment Index selects U.S. stocks that meet the NAACP’s criteria for companies that are committed to diversity and inclusion.
 Using third-party research on environment, social and governance (ESG) practices, the index whittles down companies in the Morningstar Large-Mid Cap Index to arrive at its final list.

 For example, securities that are classified in the correctional facilities sub-industry are excluded “given racial inequities within the criminal justice system.”
-Businesses involved with tobacco, riot-control-related products and predatory lending are also out.
-Companies with social-related controversies are excluded as well.
+Businesses involved with tobacco, riot-control-related products and predatory lending are also out, as are companies with social-related controversies.